-If you are building a brand new website with HeX input, the full user test would be carried out at specified touch points and near the end of the project to check that everything that has been designed and built meets WCAG 2.1 standards.
+If you are building a brand-new website with HeX input, the full user test would be carried out at specified touchpoints.
+It will also be carried out at the end of the project.
+This will ensure the build meets the necessary WCAG 2.1 requirements.
 This will be followed by the fixing of any snags that the test has identified.

-If your site is existing and you are either creating some new features and want to start your journey to becoming accredited, or you want to have the entire site assessed to help you create a plan of action, a full test up-front is advisable.
-This will allow you to get the full picture, assess where you need developer input but also identify some key areas which may require some website editor training.
+If your site is existing and you want to start the journey of becoming accessible, a full test up-front is advisable.
+This will allow you to get the full picture of your web accessibility problems.
+It’ll give you the ability to assess where you need developer input and identify some key areas which may require some training.

 Step 6 – Fix

-Once the final version of your website has been tested by Shaw Trust Accessibility Services’ user testers, and they confirm it meets at least Level AA in the Web Content Accessibility Guidelines 2.1, you will be awarded an official accreditation from Shaw Trust.
-This means you can proudly display a badge on your website, and will be listed on Shaw Trust’s official accredited accessible organisation list.
+You will be awarded a Shaw Trust accreditation once the final version of your website has been tested and approved as accessible by Shaw Trust Accessibility Services.
+This means you can proudly display a badge on your website.
+You will also be listed on Shaw Trust’s official accredited accessible organisation list.

 Maintaining your accreditation

-This is why we offer a subscription package to allow you to maintain your status.
-Whats more, with a monthly scan of your site, we can report on errors every month making it easy to stay on top of your websites accessibility.
+We offer a subscription package to allow you to maintain your status.
+What’s more, with a monthly scan of your site, we can report on errors every month, making it easy to stay on top of your website’s accessibility.

-As part of your accessibility subscription package you will receive a full test at the end of the year, providing an accreditation for a further year, and if you have kept on top of things using your monthly reports, you will have less problems to fix.
-Simple.
+As part of your accessibility subscription package, you will receive a full accessibility audit at the end of the year.
+This will result in accreditation for a further year, and if you have kept on top of things using your monthly reports, you will have fewer web accessibility problems to fix.